ReverieStudios/website/_includes/text-intro.md

 ## Summer 2023 Updates!

 Reverie Studios is thrilled to announce that we are currently planning our next horror larp, *[Fracture]*, and tons of new details are available on its [event page][Fracture].
-Set in the *[Eskhaton]* universe, *Fracture* will delve into a struggle between summer campers and the eerie cult in the nearby woods.
+Set in the *[Eskhaton]* universe, *Fracture* will delve into a sanguineous encounter between denizens of an adult summer camp, and a primordial cult in the surrounding woods.
 Mark your calendars for August 30th, 2024!

 Unfortunately, we've had to put our wrestling larp, *The Hard Way*, on the back burner for now, but if this is a larp you'd like to play in the future, reach out and [let us know][contact]!